testsquadco/ts-walmart-poc/README.md

    - Tests automatically start the server, but if manual: `npm run serve`

 3. **Playwright browser not launching**
-   - Install browsers: `npx playwright install chromium`
+   - Install browsers: `npx playwright install`

 4. **Form not loading**
    - Ensure server is running on port 3000